intern-raziq/regression/README.md

-raziq
+xerxez
 ==============================

-this project is for demonstration of ml n mlop orchestration
+this project is to demostrate ml and mlops orchestration

 Project Organization
 ------------